 Termination pursuant to Section 9(b)(i) shall be effective thirty (30) days after the receipt by ERCOT of such written notification of termination.
 Termination pursuant to Section 9(b)(ii) shall be effective upon ERCOT’s confirmation of receipt of the Substitute Collateral;

 (c) If Guarantor elects not to renew or extend this Guarantee in accordance with Section 9(a) or Guarantor terminates this Guarantee in accordance with Section 9(b), Guarantor shall remain liable for any Obligations hereunder arising before the effective date of nonrenewal, non-extension, or termination.
-Guarantor expressly agrees and acknowledges that this Guarantee applies to all Obligations arising or committed to prior to the effective date of the termination of this Guarantee, whether by nonrenewal, non-extension, or termination; and
+Guarantor expressly agrees and acknowledges that this Guarantee applies and is enforceable against all Obligations arising or committed to prior to the effective date of the termination of this Guarantee, whether by nonrenewal, non-extension, or termination; and

-(d) Notwithstanding any other provision in this Guarantee, this Guarantee shall continue in effect or shall automatically be reinstated if at any time payment, or any part thereof, made by Participant or Guarantor to ERCOT during the term of this Guarantee with respect to any of the Obligations is rescinded or set aside for any reason, or must otherwise be repaid by ERCOT as a result of application of any Debtor Relief Laws or otherwise
+(d) Notwithstanding any other provision in this Guarantee, this Guarantee shall continue in effect or shall automatically be reinstated if at any time payment, or any part thereof, made by Participant or Guarantor to ERCOT during the term of this Guarantee with respect to any of the Obligations is rescinded or set aside for any reason, or must otherwise be repaid by ERCOT as a result of application of any Debtor Relief Laws or otherwise.

 Section 10.
 Guarantor hereby represents and warrants to ERCOT, which representations shall be deemed repeated continually during the term hereof, that:

-(a) this Guarantee is duly authorized and valid, and is binding upon and enforceable against Guarantor (subject, in each instance, to the effect of applicable Debtor Relief Laws) and the person executing this Guarantee on behalf of the Guarantor has full power and authority to bind the Guarantor to this Guarantee;
+(a) this Guarantee is duly authorized and valid, and is binding upon and enforceable against Guarantor (subject, in each instance, to the effect of applicable Debtor Relief Laws) and the person executing this Guarantee on behalf of the Guarantor has full power and authority to bind the Guarantor to this Guarantee without any further authorization, approval, order, and/or consent being required;

 (b) the execution and delivery of, and the performance by Guarantor of its obligations under this Guarantee do not contravene or conflict with (i) any provision of the Guarantor’s organizational, constituent or governing documents, or (ii) any law, regulation, decree, order, judgment, resolution or any contractual restriction binding on Guarantor or its assets that could affect, in a materially adverse manner, the ability of the Guarantor to perform any of its obligations hereunder;